 - Call the

-drop_table()function to drop a table.
+drop_table()function to drop the database table.

 if __name__ == '__main__': create_table() insert_data() select_data() drop_table()- Call the